• FB

 No Knead Everything Garlic Oregano Focaccia

-1. Once the dough is all puffy and fills up the pan (it may need a little nudge to get to the edges), preheat the oven, rack in the middle, to 450 F.
+1. Once the dough is all puffy and fills the pan (it may need a little nudge to reach the edges), preheat the oven and rack to the middle to 450°F.

 2. While the oven is heating, uncover the dough, pour the rest of the oil over top, and, using your fingertips, dimple the dough all over.